 Ezzard Charles is a Cincinnati legend.
 More than a Heavyweight Champion of the World, Ezzard Charles was a West End resident, entrepreneur, renowned jazz enthusiast, and a brilliant Renaissance man.
-A West End advocate during his life, he now represents honor, dignity, respect, and strength.
-More than a statue, this project has ignited the community and partnerships across the city.
+We are erecting a statue to honor his legacy within Laurel Park along Ezzard Charles Drive in the West End of Cincinnati.

 More than a statue, this project has ignited the community and partnerships across the city.
 Each October, the Seven Hills Neighborhood Houses host the annual Ezz Fest celebration, which features live jazz music, free food for the neighborhood, and family activities.
 MadTree Brewing, who also supports the Fall Releaf program, has joined the project by committing to donate more than 100 trees to the park and surrounding neighborhood.
 Cincinnati Bell will be installing free WiFi in Laurel Park for the West End community; more details will be announced soon.

 Through the generosity of the Carol Ann and Ralph V. Haile, Jr. Foundation—as well as several other community partners—the bronze statue and plaza commemorating the life and legacy of Cincinnati’s World Heavyweight Boxing Champion, Ezzard Charles, will soon be realized in the heart of the West End.